-A line from the song “We’re All Alone” by Boz Scaggs.
-A sampling of lyrics: “Close the window, calm the light/and it will be all right/No need to bother now/Let it out, let it all begin/Learn how to pretend.”
+A classic “misheard lyric” from the 1976 song “We’re All Alone” by Boz Scaggs.
+Actual lyrics: “Close the window, calm the light/And it will be all right/No need to bother now/Let it out, let it all begin/Learn how to pretend.”

 Then I’ll need to take a sponge bath, apply my Anusol ...

 Anusol is an ointment used to treat hemorrhoids and piles; it is manufactured by Pfizer.
 (Thanks to Tim R. for this reference.)

 It is Surge.

 Surge is a caffeinated citrus drink introduced by Coca-Cola in an effort to compete with Pepsi’s Mountain Dew.